 - 1. Toxidromes (clinical symptoms & management) - 2.
 Withdrawal syndromes (clinical symptoms & management) - 3.
-Acid-Base disorders and electrolyte disturbances - 4.
-Cardiovascular morbidity: ischemia, arrhythmia - 5.
-Pulmonary morbidity: COPD, cancer - 6.
-GI morbidity: hepatitis and cirrhosis - 7.
-Infectious disease morbidity: Endocarditis, soft tissue infections, hepatitis, HIV, sexually transmitted infections - 8.
+Cardiovascular morbidity: ischemia, arrhythmia, CHF - 4.
+Pulmonary morbidity: COPD, cancer, pulmonary hypertension - 5.
+GI morbidity: hepatitis, cirrhosis, malignancy associated with AUD - 6.
+Infectious disease morbidity: Endocarditis, soft tissue infections, sexually transmitted infections - 7.
 Common drug interaction concerns: serotonin syndrome, cytochrome P-450 enzyme inducer/inhibitors

-A 32 year-old man with no significant medical history presents to the emergency room.
+A 32-year-old man with IV drug use presents to the emergency room.
 He has a runny nose, complains of diffuse myalgia, has 5 mm pupils bilaterally, and states that he has had no injection drug use in 2 days because of about 10 days of malaise and fatigue.
 His girlfriend told him his eyes were starting to look yellow.
 On exam, his temperature is 38.0°C (100.4°F), HR 97, BP 128/70, and RR 14/min.
 He has mild scleral icterus, scattered non-tender firm nodules in the muscles of bilateral arms and legs, and hepatomegaly, but no splenomegaly, asterixis, or ascites.